davelsan/vue-next-starter/README.md

 The original components have been modified to use [Tailwind CSS](https://tailwindcss.com/) utility classes.
 Relevant configuration files are `postcss.config.js`, `tailwind.config.js`, and `src/css/tailwind.css`.

+### Icons

+SVG icons are loaded dynamically using a sprite system via a custom `svg-icon` component.
+Icons are stored in the `assets/svg-defs.svg` file, located either within the global `src` folder, or inside the corresponding module.
+When loading module icons, the `module` prop must be passed to the `svg-icon` component.

 ## Pending

 - [ ] Add [Jest](https://jestjs.io/) support (check the [vue-test-utils-next](https://github.com/vuejs/vue-test-utils-next?ref=madewithvuejs.com) docs)